Whilst the UCAS deadline for ‘equal considerations’ has passed, there is still time to apply for 2022 entry.

 Looking to apply for an undergraduate course at NUA?

 Applications for all our undergraduate courses, BA or BSc courses should be made via UCAS.
-We welcome applications throughout the year but please be aware that places may be limited after the main UCAS deadline on 15 January.
+We welcome applications throughout the year.

 Applying for Years Two or Three